 “The Select 300 is very comfortable.
 In fact, I thought I misplaced it, but it turned out to still be in my ear.”

 The fourth model is the Enhance Plus.
-These hearing aids looks like earbuds and were comfortable as well, but we noticed they made our ears feel hot after the first 30 minutes due to the fact that they filled up the ear bowl.
+These hearing aids look like earbuds and were comfortable as well, but we noticed they made our ears feel hot after the first 30 minutes due to the fact that they filled up the ear bowl.
 RIC and BTE hearing aids, which sit behind the ear with only a small tip resting in the ear canal, don’t create that issue for most people.

 Earbud in a person’s ear